pioio/ezcli/README.md

 ## Typical usage
 - run `t` to list all the (not hidden) tasks in local `./tasks.py` file.
 Some info is hidden from this overview.
 - run `t <task_name>` to run a task.
 - run `t <group_name>` to list only tasks in that group.
-Includes more detailed info than the full listing.
+This view includes more detailed info than the full listing.

+The goal of `t` is to get a quick overview of all the tasks.
+You can always include `t -L` to view all the info for all the groups.
+But note that for large projects this can result in a lot of output